IgniteUI/igniteui-xplat-docs/doc/en/components/checkbox.md

 npm install igniteui-webcomponents
 ```

-The next step is to import the IgcSwitchComponent in the typescript file where you want to use it and register it by calling the [`defineComponents()`]({environment:wcApiUrl}/index.html#defineComponents) function as follows:
+The next step is to import the [IgcCheckboxComponent]({environment:wcApiUrl}/classes/IgcCheckboxComponent.html) in the typescript file where you want to use it and register it by calling the [`defineComponents()`]({environment:wcApiUrl}/index.html#defineComponents) function as follows:

 ```ts
 import { defineComponents, IgcCheckboxComponent } from "igniteui-webcomponents";